razorbacks/ubuntu-authentication/shibboleth/README.md

 Once entered into IdP servers, the change takes about 15 minutes to propagate.

-Visit `https://{YOUR HOSTNAME}/secure` again, and you should get the login page.

-If all works, edit `/etc/shibboleth/shibboleth2.xml` and change line 46 from:
+Edit `/etc/shibboleth/shibboleth2.xml` and change line 46 from:

     <SSO entityID="https://acmex.uark.edu/idp/shibboleth">